ODOR IN CARPET

 The next time you are confronted with the animal “accident,” immediately absorb as much liquid as possible.
 Wash the area with a solution of one teaspoon of neutral detergent (contains no bleach) to one cup of lukewarm water.
 Absorb into white toweling.
 Add white vinegar solution (one part white vinegar to two parts water).
 Absorb as dry as possible.
 Place a 1/2-inch layer of white absorbent material over area and weight down.
 Allow to dry for about six hours.

 If immediate action is taken to remove the stain in this manner, no change in color should occur and that forgotten “accident” will not become apparent after your carpet has been professionally cleaned.

-Spring Cleaning Specials!!
+Post Holiday Cleaning Specials!!

 Valuable Savings Available!

 Call for a free estimate!